Yureehh/Data-Science-Project-Boilerplate/README.md

     |
     ├── src                 <- Source code for use in this project.
     |
     │   ├── __init__.py     <- Makes src a Python module.
     |
-    │   ├── config.py      <- Configuration file for project variables.
+    │   ├── conf.py         <- Configuration file for project variables.
     |
     │   ├── data            <- Scripts to download or generate data.
     |
     │   ├── features        <- Scripts to turn raw data into features for modeling.
     |
     │   ├── models          <- Scripts to train models and make predictions.
     |
     │   ├── utils           <- Scripts to perform miscellaneous tasks.
     |
     │   └── visualization   <- Scripts to create exploratory and results-oriented visualizations.
     |
     └── tests               <- Unit tests.
+        └── unit            <- Unit tests for individual functions.
+        └── integration     <- Integration tests for the entire project.
+        └── e2e             <- End-to-end tests for the entire project.

 ## Pre-requisites